fireplusteam/ios-swift-for-vs-code/README.md

 -   `vscode-ios.watcher.jobs`: Number of parallel jobs for xcodebuild watcher which builds the project in background to provide up-to-date indexes for LSP client.
 -   `vscode-ios.build.compilationCache` : Enable/disable the compilation cache to speed up the building time.
 -   `vscode-ios.lsp.buildIndexesWhileBuilding`: Enable/disable building indexes while building the project to keep indexes up to date.
--   `vscode-ios.swb.build.service`: if Enabled, it will ask a user sudo password to replace XCBBuildService with a proxy service which would enhance the Autocomplete feature.
+-   `vscode-ios.swb.build.service`: if Enabled, it will ask a user sudo password to replace SWBBuildService with a proxy service which would enhance the Autocomplete feature.
 This's used to continue compile a project even if there's multiple errors, so all flags are updated
 -   `vscode-ios.swiftui.runtimeWarnings`: Enable/disable SwiftUI runtime warnings in the sidebar Xcode panel of this extension.
 -   `vscode-ios.building.system.mode`: Underline system to use for providing builds/indexes.\n - 'xcodebuild' is using xcodebuild only to provide LSP indexes/build apps/tests (recommended)\n - 'mixedWithXcode' is experimental and you should use on your own risk, this mode uses both Xcode when the project is opened in Xcode too to provide LSP indexes/build apps/tests and xcodebuild is used only when Xcode is closed.
 -   `vscode-ios.lsp.c_family`: Enable/disable C/C++/Objective-C language server support for header files to provide better autocomplete for such files.